Lukeasargen/targetClassifier/readme.md

 _Invalid Assumption - The labels have the same difficultly._ The joint loss used was simply the sum of all task losses.
 While training, it was clear that the tasks varied in difficulty and using an equal weight resulted in certain tasks dominating the overall loss.
 In other words, the loss scale for each task was different.
 To inhibit the effect of different loss scales, the joint loss used was an uncertainty weighted loss for each task.
 The uncertainty is a learned parameter (sigma) and comes from this paper:<br>
 Kendall, Alex, Yarin Gal, and Roberto Cipolla.
 "Multi-task learning using uncertainty to weigh losses for scene geometry and semantics." [[arXiv](https://arxiv.org/abs/1705.07115)]

 The model was trained on 32x32 images normalized by the dataset mean and standard deviation.
 The ResNet backbone had filters [32, 32, 64, 128] and has 2 residual blocks at each level.
 The blocks have 2 squences of Convolution-Batchnorm-LeakyRelu and a residual connection.
 The The task heads are linear layers.
 The optimizer is SGD with 0.9 momentum, nestrov acceleration, weight decay of 5e-4, and 256 mini batch size.
 The learning rate is starts at 1e-2 and ramps up linearly for 23 epochs to the base learning rate 6e-2.
 The learning is divided by 10 at 62 and 68 epochs and training ends at 72 epochs.
-The uncertainty of the loss scales has a learning rate 1000 times less than the model weights.
 The tasks use a cross entropy loss.

 Example of the metrics from a single training run: